JohnMarzulli/StratuxHud/readme.md

 2. `cd ~`
 3. `git clone https://github.com/JohnMarzulli/StratuxHud.git`
 4. `cd StratuxHud`
+5. `sudo apt-get install libgtk2.0-dev` a.
+Choose `Y` if prompted
-5. `python --version`.
+6. `python --version`.
 Verify that your version is 2.7.14
-6. `sudo python setup.py develop`
+7. `sudo python setup.py develop`
-7. `sudo raspi-config`
+8. `sudo raspi-config`
-8. Choose "WiFi" again, and enter `stratux` as the SSID.
+9. Choose "WiFi" again, and enter `stratux` as the SSID.
 No password.
-9. `sudo vim /etc/wpa_supplicant/wpa_supplicant.conf`
+10. `sudo vim /etc/wpa_supplicant/wpa_supplicant.conf`
-10. Delete the section that contains your WiFi network, leaving the section that contains the Stratux network.
+11. Delete the section that contains your WiFi network, leaving the section that contains the Stratux network.
-11. More info on configuring Linux WiFi: <https://www.raspberrypi.org/forums/viewtopic.php?t=160620>
+12. More info on configuring Linux WiFi: <https://www.raspberrypi.org/forums/viewtopic.php?t=160620>
-12. Save and quit.
+13. Save and quit.
-13. Type "crontab -e"
+14. Type "crontab -e"
-14. Select "Nano" (Option 1)
+15. Select "Nano" (Option 1)
-15. Enter the following text at the _bottom_ of the file:
+16. Enter the following text at the _bottom_ of the file:

 ```bash
 @reboot sudo python /home/pi/StratuxHud/stratux_hud.py &